Humane Design

 — Donald A. Norman, *The Design of Everyday Things*

-In times of crisis, thoughtful design isn’t just a nice-to-have - it’s essential.
-When purpose and function become the core pillars of a product or service, they create not only better experiences, but a sense of stability and support for the people using them.
+In times of crisis, thoughtful design isn't a nice-to-have, it's essential.
+When clarity and empathy become the core of a product or service, they create not just better experiences but a sense of stability for the people who need it most.
+This is true across digital services, retail, and public-sector communication alike - anywhere that usability can directly affect someone's ability to act.